-Tyler Bexley is a commercial trial lawyer at Reese Marketos LLP, where he represents plaintiffs and defendants in complex business disputes.
+Tyler Bexley is a partner at Reese Marketos LLP, where he represents plaintiffs and defendants in complex business disputes.
 He has tried cases to juries and judges, secured and defeated injunctions, and obtained dismissals and summary judgments for his clients.

 Although he represents small and large businesses in nearly every industry, a significant portion of his practice involves the representation of community banks and their officers and directors.
 Tyler grew up around the banking industry.
 His father is a long-time community banker, and his grandfather is a banking professor and former community banker.
 Tyler also spent several summers working in his father’s bank.
 This background gives him a unique perspective into the business needs of community banks and enables him to efficiently resolve regulatory issues and litigation that banks face.